swixi/steenrod/README.md

 [2] Marilyn Roth: The cyclic module structures of the Hopf subalgebra A_2 over the Steenrod algebra and their geometric realization, thesis, 1977

-## Note:
+## Running:

 The main user-interface loop is run from SelfMap.java.
-Much of the code needs a cleanup and optimization, but does work.